anon8721/cosmos-appendices/Appendix One - Goal Setting Example.md

 During execution, the system continuously monitors progress and dynamically adjusts the plan as conditions change.
 Should a task fail to meet its success criteria, the system implements an assessment mechanism to identify the causes of failure and adaptively modify subsequent approaches.

+### Execution Planning

+Based on the dependency analysis, the Architect component creates an execution sequence that respects all identified dependencies while optimizing for efficiency.
+This plan determines the order in which tasks will be attempted.
+The Architect then selects and assigns one task at a time to the Executive Planner.

+The Executive Planner receives only the current task and develops an Action Plan for its completion.
+After each task is attempted, the Architect monitors progress and dynamically adjusts the overall strategic plan as conditions change.
+Should a task fail to meet its success criteria, the Architect implements an assessment mechanism to identify the causes of failure and adaptively modifies subsequent approaches.

 ### Goal Completion and Renewal

 As each task is completed, the system marks it as such and moves on to the next according to the established dependencies.
-Upon successful completion of all constituent tasks, the main goal is considered achieved and is cleared from the active agenda.
+Upon successful completion of all tasks, the main goal is considered achieved and is cleared from the active agenda.

 The system then enters a goal renewal phase, requesting new directives from the user to maintain continuous goal-directed behavior while preserving human oversight of objective setting.